Capital Improved Rating

 By doing so we enable a symbiosis between our private labour and the public right to a share in the value of location, location.

 The process of wealth accrual without any productive output.
-This results from lobbying for monopoly powers via insider contacts.
+This results from lobbying government for monopoly powers via insider contacts.
 Rent seeking results in poor resource allocation, lower economic output, lower government revenues, increased inequality, higher cost-of-business and national decline.
 Adam Smith called rent seekers ‘the public enemy’.

 Economic rent in relationship to subsoil minerals, oils and gases.
 Identifying and measuring (or collecting) resource rent depends on the availability of information, market conditions, technology and the system of property rights used to govern access to and management of resources.